keyonvafa/sequential-rationales/README.md

 ## Sequential rationalization code

-To rationalize your own sequence model, check out the instructions in the [Custom dataset](#custom_dataset) section.
+To rationalize your own sequence model, check out the instructions in the [Custom model](#custom_model) section.
 To reproduce the experiments in our paper, jump ahead to [Reproduce experiments](#reproduce_experiments).

 First, make sure all the required packages are installed: